JakeMWu/WHO_LinReg_project/README.md

 # WHO_LinReg_project
- This is a linear regression project on life expectancy based on WHO data.
+ This is a linear regression team project to predict life expectancy based on WHO data.

  This project contains two main files.